 1. Do I Have Enough Emotional Support for my New Caregiver Role?

 This one is THE FIRST and most critical question.

 Unfortunately, it is also the one that is most often ignored and can lead to loneliness or jealousy.

 SET UP TIMES TO BE AWAY FROM CAREGIVING DUTIES!

 Like anything else you do, everything goes better when you are in a positive and healthy state of mind.
-But, over time, the stress, duties, and pressures of long-term caregiving can hide the essence of who you are and what makes you unique.
+Over time, the stress, duties, and pressures of long-term caregiving can hide the essence of who you are and what makes you unique.

 It may seem like there is no time for this, but it is imperative.
 Caregiving, especially caregiving for people with dementia, is one of the top sources of very high levels of stress.
-But, amazingly, stress management doesn’t just help the caregiver but can slow the progression of dementia of the patient.
+Stress management is essential.
+And, most importantly, stress management doesn’t just help the caregiver but can slow the progression of the patient’s dementia.

-2. Get answers every new caregiver needs – Do I have a healthcare provider partner?
+2. Get answers every new caregiver needs – Who is my healthcare provider partner?